KonstantinHebenstreit/MNIST-Handwritten-Digit-Recognition/README.md

 The first number in the title is the predicted number, the second is the valid one
 ![False rated pictures](figures/false_rated.png)

-So there are a lot of pictures, which are clearly false rated by the neural net.
-But I'm looking through these pictures to see if all of them correct rated and solveable.
+So there are a lot of pictures, which are clearly predicted incorrectly by the neural net.
+But I'm looking through these pictures to see if all of them are rated correctly and solveable.
 I find some exeptions, so although a neural net can perform a lot better than my current one, I doubt it is possible to reach 100% accuracy.
 ![Difficult to predict pictures](figures/hard_to_predict.png)

 ## Score
-The accuracy score of this neural net on Kaggle is 0.97628
+The public score of the accuracy of this neural net on Kaggle is 0.97628